SOCIAL MEDIA

 This year, the theme for the Social Fiction Mini Series is Narratives of the Future.
 In Fall Quarter 2024, we invited students to join in on the annual Crown Sci-Fi Writing Contest.
 On December 4th, we celebrated the winners at the annual Sci-Fi Writing Awards Ceremony at the Cultural Center at Merrill.

-Looking ahead, the Winter Quarter session will keep the tradition alive by wrapping up Geek Week!
 Be sure to check back here often, or follow us on Instagram, or add our Crown Programs and Events Calendar to stay in the loop about upcoming events!

 Analyzing societal issues in science fiction, fantasy, and gaming

-For over a dozen years the Social Fiction Conference (SFC) has highlighted Crown’s first year student co-curricular experience.
+For over ten years the Social Fiction Conference (SFC) has highlighted Crown’s first year student co-curricular experience.
 SFC provides a unique opportunity for analyzing important societal issues in the context of science fiction, speculative fiction, fantasy, gaming and other related genres of entertainment.
 The conference is a co-curricular program designed to create space for festive activities and reflective conversations about issues of identity, power, privilege, and oppression through various fictional worlds.
-The conference is a part of Crown College students’ first year Core curriculum experience and delves deeper into Crown’s theme of “Science and Technology in Society and Politics” through the imaginative and diverse perspectives of the Crown, the wider UCSC community and beyond.
+The conference is a part of Crown College students’ first year Core curriculum experience and delves deeper into Crown’s theme of “Science and Technology in Society and Politics” through the imaginative and diverse perspectives of the Crown, the wider UCSC community and beyond.Â

 All UCSC students, staff, faculty, and affiliated community members are welcome to propose program sessions and participate!